abhijeetdhumal/techovercoffee/content/blog/terraform-aws-elasticsearch/aws-elasticsearch.md

 Amazon elasticsearch service is a popular choice for many aws clients for log analytics and visualization use cases.
 One common scenario is to have elasticsearch (indexing engine) only accessible within vpc and kibana (visualization engine) to be available over the internet through an authentication mechanism.

-Amazon elasticsearch service is a combo of elasticsearch and kibana, and we cannot provision two components separately.
+Amazon elasticsearch service is a combo of elasticsearch and kibana, and we cannot spawn two components separately.
 However, the aws team provided the hack to achieve the desired setup using Nginx and Cognito authentication.

 Detailed documentation available at [aws](https://aws.amazon.com/premiumsupport/knowledge-center/kibana-outside-vpc-nginx-elasticsearch/).
 I referred the same documentation when I first launched the elasticsearch service, but it is quite a lengthy process to get it running.
 Hence, I thought of creating a Terraform IaC script, handy, and prod ready for deployment.